-You may give your child acetaminophen (such as Tylenol or Tempra) if he has pain.
+You may give your child acetaminophen if they have pain.
 Give the dose printed on the bottle for your child's age.
-Do not give your child ibuprofen (Motrin, Advil, or Midol) or ASAâ€‹ (Aspirin) for 2 weeks after the surgery.
+Do not give your child ibuprofen or ASAâ€‹ for two weeks after the surgery.
 These medications could increase your child's risk of bleeding after the operation.
 Check with the nurse or doctor first before giving these medicines to your child.

 It is very important that your child have lots to drink after the operation.
-Try to get your child to drink at least 4 glasses of liquid a day over the first few days after the operation.
-Let your child drink as much liquid or liquidy foods, such as Jell-O and yogurt, as he wants.
+Try to get your child to drink at least four glasses of liquid a day over the first few days after the operation.
+Let your child drink as much liquid or liquidy foods, such as Jell-O and yogurt, as they want.

-Do not let your child have orange, lemon, or grapefruit juices or citrus fruits for 7 to 10 days.
+Do not let your child have orange, lemon or grapefruit juices or other citrus fruits for seven to 10 days.
 These contain acid, and your child may find them painful to drink.

-When your child can drink liquids without throwing up, he may eat soft foods such as noodles, eggs, and yogurt.
-When your child can eat soft foods comfortably, he may eat regular foods.
+When your child can drink liquids without throwing up, they may eat soft foods such as noodles, eggs and yogurt.
+When your child can eat soft foods comfortably, they may eat regular foods.

-Your child should not eat hard foods, such as toast or pizza crust, for 2 weeks after the operation.
-These foods may scratch his throat and cause pain and bleeding.
+Your child should not eat hard foods, such as toast or pizza crust, for two weeks after the operation.
+These foods may scratch their throat and cause pain and bleeding.

-Your child's mouth may smell different for 2 weeks after the operation.
-Have your child rinse his mouth with water or gently brush his teeth.
-Do not let your child gargle, or swish anything around in the back of his throat.
+Your child's mouth may smell different for two weeks after the operation.
+Have your child rinse their mouth with water or gently brush their teeth.
+Do not let your child gargle or swish anything around in the back of their throat.

 Your child may have white patches where the tonsils were for several days.
 This does not mean that your child has an infection.
-To protect your child's throat, make sure your child tries not to cough, talk loudly, or clear his throat a lot for 7 to 10 days.
+To protect your child's throat, make sure your child tries not to cough, talk loudly or clear their throat a lot for seven to 10 days.
 Teach your child to sneeze with his mouth open.
-Do not let your child blow his nose for at least 1 week after the operation.
-He should dab his nose with a tissue if it is dripping.
+Do not let your child blow their nose for at least one week after the operation.
+They should dab their nose with a tissue if it is dripping.

 To help your child breathe more comfortably, you can use a machine called a humidifier.
 This machine makes the air moist with a cool mist.
 Put it at your child's bedside.

-If your child also had his adenoids taken out, your child's voice may sound as if he is talking through his nose.
+If your child also had their adenoids taken out, their voice may sound as if they are talking through their nose.
 This is normal.
-This may last for a few weeks or up to 3 months, if the adenoids were very large.
+This may last for a few weeks or up to three months, if the adenoids were very large.

-Your child should be as quiet as possible for about 1 week after the operation.
+Your child should be as quiet as possible for about a week after the operation.
 Do not let your child play rough sports or contact sports.

 Your child can shower or bathe as usual.
 Your child should stay away from crowds and people with infections and colds.

-Your child can go back to school or day care in 1 week to 10 days after the operation.
-You should not let your child go on long trips out of town for 2 weeks after the operation.
+Your child can go back to school or day care in a week to 10 days after the operation.
+You should not let your child go on long trips out of town for two weeks after the operation.